-In addition to undertaking collaborative research with industry partners and public organisations on issues of direct relevance to the business community and to the society at large, CFAR serves as a research hub for all research initiatives and projects at SIM University.
-In this capacity, CFAR works closely with the academic schools to foster research at SIM University.
+In addition to undertaking collaborative research with industry partners and public organisations on issues of direct relevance to the business community and to the society at large, CFAR serves as a research hub for all research initiatives and projects at Singapore University of Social Sciences.
+In this capacity, CFAR works closely with the academic schools to foster research at Singapore University of Social Sciences.
 CFAR also actively promotes and undertakes case writing for the purpose of deployment in graduate and undergraduate programmes to ensure that the University continues to offer well-rounded academic courses that strike a sensible balance between theory and practice.
-Research at SIM University in the form of research publications and projects, case studies, seminars and conference presentations, and other research-related documents are available in the University's e-repository system.
+Research at Singapore University of Social Sciences in the form of research publications and projects, case studies, seminars and conference presentations, and other research-related documents are available in the University's e-repository system.

 People's Association Social Capital Survey